atefMck/CogMail/README.md

 5. Compose and send emails to other users
 6. View email details and delete emails

-## Security

-### Password Security

-- Passwords are **hashed** (not encrypted) using a salted hash algorithm
-- Each password is hashed with the username as salt
-- Original passwords cannot be recovered from hashes
-- Account files are stored as plain serialized data (passwords are already hashed)

-### Email Security

-- Email data files are **encrypted** using the encryption key
-- The encryption key is configurable via settings
-- Email files cannot be read without the correct encryption key

 ### Best Practices

 1. **Change default keys**: Always change `email.encryption_key` and `email.password_salt` from defaults